nyroDev/nyroModal/README.md

 * afterresize: called just after the resize animation

+nyroModal automatically add 2 filters for every elements:

+* basic: used to provide basic functionnality.
+This filter **shouldn't be modified** unless you know exactly what you're doing
+* custom: This filter has absolutely no programming.
+It's added here juste to provide a quick way to add your filters callback

 There is some some basic filters that you can use on your project that enable the basic usage of this kind of plugin.
 Here is a list of the filters officially provided:

 * Title: Show the title for the modal using the title attribute of the opener element
-* Gallery: Enable arrows and navigation keys trough the element with the same rel attribute defined in the DOM
+* Gallery: Enable arrows and navigation keys trough the element with the same rel attribute defined in the DOM (depends on title)
-* Link: Open
+* Link: Bind a <a> element and load the target using Ajax to retrieve content
+* Dom: Instead of using Ajax, it get the content within the page using an id. (exemple link : <a href="#myContent" />) (depends on link)
+* Image: Show an image, and resize it if needed (depends on link)
+* SWF: Show a SWf animation (depends on link)
+* Form: Bind a form and load the target by sending it's data trhough Ajax
+* Form file: Same as Form but used when form should send file
+* Iframe: Used to show data from an other domain name or when target="_blank" is present (depends on link)
+* Iframe form: Used to open a form in an iframe (depends iframe)
+* Embedly: Used to show a bunch of different element using [embedly API](http://embed.ly/) ([Examples](http://nyromodal.nyrodev.com/v2/embedly.php)) (depends on link)

 ##Animations